-Orange-colored areas indicate the distribution of traces of Mesozoic lakes, based on the sedimentary layers produced by them (revised from the maps in Martinson, 1989 and Pisarsky et al., 2005).
+In 2005, Pisarsky, Hardina and I reported on the state of Lake Gusinoe (Figure 1).
+The paper provides limnological information on the evolution of lake environments and biotic communities as a result of anthropogenic impacts as well as natural processes over a considerable period of years.
 The investigations at Lake Gusinoe and the neighboring smaller lakes have been carried out since 1999, unfortunately, Professor Pisarsky passed away on January 24 of this year, and Ms. Hardina, one of his students at the time of publication, has retired from the laboratory, so now I inherit this work from them.
-Once, we made every effort to seek out any published information about the environmental polluters of Lake Gusinoe, but in vain.
-At present the situation is completely changed and it is relatively easy to obtain them (e.g., The Republic of Buryatia National Library, 2006; Afanasieva et al., 2007; Mun et al., 2008).
+Once, although we made every effort to seek out any published information about the environmental polluters of Lake Gusinoe, but in vain.
+At present the situation is completely changed and it is relatively easy to obtain them (e.g., The Republic of Buryatia National Library, 2006; Afanasieva, 2007; Mun et al., 2008).
 In this paper, I try to reconsider the issues, taking account of the additional data after publication of the previous report.